-But news articles are written to keep you updated about what’s going on.
-What they rarely offer is an insight into whether the drop in rates would yield tangible benefits to you.
+While increasing and decreasing mortgage rates are often in the news, what news articles rarely offer is an insight into is whether a drop in rates would yield tangible benefits to you.

 Some people decide to refinance without understanding the true benefits.
 And some refrain from doing anything only because they don’t understand the implications very clearly.